shihaotan91/todo_finder/README.md

 ## The Application

-This application takes in a directory and looks through all files in that directory for `TODOs` statements.
+This application takes in a directory as a param and looks through all files in that directory for `TODOs` statements.

 ## Design Considerations